CareEvolution/mydatahelps-rest-api-node-quickstart/README.md

-# RKStudio REST API Node Quickstart
+# MyDataHelps REST API Node Quickstart

-This app is a demonstration of how to access the [RKStudio REST API](https://developer.rkstudio.careevolution.com/api/) using [Node.js](https://nodejs.org/en/).
+This app is a demonstration of how to access the [MyDataHelps REST API](https://developer.mydatahelps.org/api/) using [Node.js](https://nodejs.org/en/).
 It gives an example of obtaining an access token and making a simple query to the API.
 You can use this app for reference, or modify it to test out your own API requests in a development environment.

 ## Prerequisites

 Before you begin, you will need three things:

-* Your RKStudio service account name, like “RKStudio.1234.test.”
+* Your service account name, like “RKStudio.1234.test.”
-* Your RKStudio project ID, which is a GUID.
+* Your project ID, which is a GUID.
 * The private key you associated with your service account.

-For help finding this information, see the [RKStudio Developer Docs](https://developer.rkstudio.careevolution.com/api/quickstart.html).
+For help finding this information, see the [MyDataHelps Developer Docs](https://developer.mydatahelps.org/api/quickstart.html).

 ## Using the App